Tkinter widgets

 self.img = Image.open("tatras.jpg")

-from the image file in the
+We create an Image from the image file in the

 current working directory.